Master of Health Administration (MHA)

 Our Master of Health Administration curriculum is comprehensive – 54 credit hours.
 We’ll take you through Strategic Planning, Human Resources, Informatics, Policy, Economics, Research Methods, Quantitative Decision-Making, Community Health, Management – and more.
 You’ll graduate confident that you’re ready to meet the challenges ahead, with the skills organizations need – and employers demand.

-The Department of Health Administration offers the only CAHME** accredited program in an Illinois public university – and is one of only three CAHME-accredited programs in the entire state.
+The Governors State University (GSU) Department of Health Administration offers one of only two CAHME**-accredited programs in an Illinois public university; GSU's program is one of only four CAHME-accredited programs in the entire state.
 That’s your assurance of quality.
 Our program has achieved the highest standard of excellence.
 It’s a standard unaccredited programs simply don’t have to meet.

 *U.S. Department of Labor Bureau of Labor Statistics